Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Outlook and conclusions

 \item It is essential to get a better understanding of the relevance of higher twist (twist-$4$) corrections to backward meson production.
 This analysis can also be useful in identifying observables that are less sensitive to higher twist corrections.

 \item The calculation of the NLO perturbative corrections to hard meson production amplitudes has also to be performed.
+This is a complicated task since, to the best of our knowledge, no NLO calculation has been published even for the simpler case of the nucleon form factor.
+Also there exists neither any NLO calculations for fixed angle Compton scattering nor meson photoproduction at fixed angle.

-\item Further efforts are required in building up flexible phenomenological models for ${\cal M}N$ and $\gamma N$ TDAs.
+\item Further efforts are required in building up flexible phenomenological models for ${\mathcal{M}}N$ and $\gamma N$ TDAs.
 A possible option is the implementation of the Regge-like behavior for small $\xi$ within the spectral representation of TDAs in terms of quadruple distributions.
 Also a more realistic modeling of the $\Delta^2$-dependence of TDAs is highly needed.

-\item GPDs satisfy positivity constraints \cite{Pire:1998nw,Pobylitsa:2002iu} which relate them (thorough inequalities) to parton distribution functions.
-Similar constraints may exist for TDAs, with double parton distributions (for a review, see \cite{Diehl:2017wew}) entering the game.
+\item GPDs satisfy positivity constraints~\cite{Pire:1998nw,Pobylitsa:2002iu} which relate them (thorough inequalities) to parton distribution functions.
+Similar constraints should exist for TDAs, with nucleon matrix elements of twist four multiparton operators, somewhat related to but different from double parton distributions (for a review, see~\cite{Diehl:2017wew}), entering the game.

 \item The exploration of partonic distributions in the small-$x$ domain sensitive to transverse partonic momenta is one of the main motivations for the construction of the EIC.
-Therefore an extension of the description of processes with collinear TDAs towards the small-$x$ regime constitutes a natural further step in the development of this concept, which requires the understanding of the relationship between the collinear TDAs and their descendants depending on transverse partonic momenta.
-This type of correspondence was established in Ref.~\cite{Lorce:2011dv} for the case of quark-antiquark operator in terms of the so-called Generalized Parton Correlation Functions (GPCFs). \item TDAs may be a tool to understand other reactions within some phenomenological models, as was advocated for instance in Ref.~\cite{Goritschnig:2012vs} for the annihilation of proton-antiproton into a charmed-anticharmed meson pair.
+Therefore, an extension of the description of processes with collinear TDAs towards the small-$x$ regime constitutes a natural further step in the development of this concept, which requires the understanding of the relationship between the collinear TDAs and their descendants depending on transverse partonic momenta.
+This type of correspondence was established in Ref.~\cite{Lorce:2011dv} for the case of quark--antiquark operator in terms of the so-called Generalized Parton Correlation Functions (GPCFs). \item TDAs may be a tool to understand other reactions within some phenomenological models, as was advocated for instance in Ref.~\cite{Goritschnig:2012vs} for the annihilation of proton--antiproton into a charmed-anticharmed meson pair.